waybetterdev/dev.waybetter.com/source/_posts/2015-08-30-words-matter-1.md

 The one thing that I'm still struggling with is that after I exorcise 'guys' from my vocabulary, something else has to take its place.

-To my ear, "folks" feels anachronistic, "everyone" feels robotic and "friends" feels false and sacchrine.
+To my ear, "folks" feels anachronistic, "everyone" feels robotic and "friends" feels false and saccharine.

 We are, in all seriousness, going back and forth about whether or not "homies" is gendered or bogged down with other issues.
-An <a href="http://www.oakland.edu/upload/docs/WRT/Cat%202%203rd%20Place%20James%20Gillen%20III.pdf">informal research paper</a> says it's fine., but I'm steering clear of it just in case.
+An <a href="http://www.oakland.edu/upload/docs/WRT/Cat%202%203rd%20Place%20James%20Gillen%20III.pdf">informal research paper</a> says it's fine, but I'm steering clear of it just in case.
 Though it's my favorite runner up so far.

 ### Channel to something positive